 Each of these items must be clearly displayed and photographed as part of your exam check-in.

-Throughout your exam, your study guide and any additional notes must be placed on the desk directly in front of you, or as near to as possible.
-When you are referring to your notes, you must always remain in view of the webcam, with your body facing your computer, to avoid receiving a warning from the proctor.
-You will not be able to turn to the side to access your study materials.
+Throughout your exam, your study guide and any additional notes must be placed on the desk directly in front of you, or as near to you as possible.
+When you refer to your notes, you must always remain in view of the webcam, with your body facing your computer, to avoid receiving a warning from the proctor.
+You won't be able to turn to the side to access your study materials.

 What you can't have with you: